mbsyaswanth/M3Fresh/README.md

 ## Introduction to this application

 We designed this project for online delivery of daily-essentials in my town.
 This application was born due to the covid-19 situation and lack of local online delivery platforms.
 Through this project, we were able to provide a simple and robust solution for onine order system that helps customers and the people who were providing the service.
 We presented this application for use by our district.
-Initially they started tele-booking service and later extended to online through this app.
-What all they needed was a simple platform where they can upload their products and update them and customers will just order the products using their address.
+Initially they started tele-booking service and later extended their service to online through this app.
+What all they needed was a simple application, where all their products are shown and that can help them accept orders online.

 ## Technical details
 Backend - firebase